danielgindi/jquery.dgtable/README.md

   * `DGTable.Width.AUTO`: Sets the width automatically
   * `DGTable.Width.SCROLL`: Creates a horizontal scroll when required
 * **virtualTable**: `boolean=true` When set, the table will work in virtual mode, which means only the visible rows are rendered.
 Rows must have fixed height in this mode.
+* **estimatedRowHeight**: `number=40` Sets the estimated row height for the table.
+This is used for virtual table mode, to calculate the estimated scroll size.
 * **resizableColumns**: `boolean=true` Turns on or off the resizable columns globally.
 * **movableColumns**: `boolean=true` Turns on or off the movable columns globally.
 * **sortableColumns**: `number=1` How many columns can you sort by, one after another?